Have your plans changed?

 How do I calculate my trip cost?

-Your trip cost is anything that is prepaid and non-refundable.
+Your trip cost should include any expenses that are prepaid and non-refundable.

 If needed, what is the process of being medically evacuated?

-You would call C&F Services, our emergency assistance partner, and they would work with you and their emergency team/personnel to evacuate you in whatever way was medically necessary, to the closest medical facility up to U.S. standards.
+You would call C&F Services, our emergency assistance partner, and they would work with you and their emergency team/personnel.
+They can help evacuate you to the nearest suitable facility where medically necessary treatment is available, when your condition is deemed to be acute, severe, or life threatening and adequate treatment is not available in the immediate area.
 If you would like to learn more about the medical evacuation procedure, please refer to your Plan Document for more specific details.

 What’s the difference between Trip Cancellation and Trip Interruption coverage?